-The last step in the process of cleaning a cast iron table saw top is to apply some table saw wax paste.
-This stuff is available here on Amazon and is very useful for this kind of tool.
+The last step in the process of cleaning a table saw top is to apply some table saw wax paste.
+The best table saw wax to apply on your table saw top can be found in this comparison article I wrote.
 Simply, apply a nice layer and let it dry for a while.
 Let the table saw wax paste sit until it becomes hazy, and it becomes a little difficult to wipe off.
 That’s when you know it’s time to polish it.
 Use a nice soft cloth for this, give it a buff and make sure that cloth can just slide over it, and you’re done.

 A dirty table saw top can be cleaned with 400-grit sandpaper.
 If your table saw is highly rusted, however, you will need to work more efficiently.
 Try it with slightly rougher sandpaper, such as 320 grit.
 If that doesn’t work, try using coarser sandpaper.
 Start with small steps and see what occurs.

 Whatever you do, don’t start sanding with 60 grit coarse sandpaper straight away.
 Only use this method if the table saw top is severely corroded.

 It’s also a good time to examine whether cleaning a table saw top is still worthwhile.
 Heavy rust will form little pits on the surface.
 This implies that rust will always remain, and the surface will never be as smooth as it would be with a new table saw, no matter how hard you try.

 To know more about this topic, I wrote an in-depth article about how to remove rust from a table saw top with step-by-step instructions.
 Do not miss this helpful guide.